Our summer adventure in Iceland

 DAY 3 – Skógafoss to Höfn

 There is plenty to see along the route between Skógafoss and Höfn.
-The range of landmarks is also very wide, from littles churches to an amazing glacier lake.
+The range of landmarks is also very wide, from little churches to an amazing glacier lake.
 To avoid the peak hours in the tourist attractions, our strategy was waking up not so early and enjoy the day until late at night.
 This way, when we arrived at the famous Jökulsárlón Glacier Lagoon at around 1 am, there was no one else there.
 We had the entire place to ourselves!!
 Because it was almost summer solstice, believe us, it never really gets too dark.
 After another amazing day, we arrived at Camping Höfn to rest.

 • Reynisfjara – Black sand beach: It was considered by the American journal Islands Magazine as one of the ten most beautiful non-tropical beaches in the world.
 In fact, the beach is very impressive due to its black volcanic sand and the amazing basalt sea stacks, known as the “Troll Rocks”.